minoa-lang/reference/src/items/functions.md

 <extern-fn-param>      := <ext-name> ':' <type>
 ```

-An `extern` function allows code to call a function that is declared in an external library that is not imported using the provided language mechanisms.
+An `extern` function allows code to call a function that is declared in an external library that is not imported using a [`use` item].

 `extern` functions are declared with the name of the external library the symbol can be found in, cannot have a body, and are `unsafe` by default.

+When not declared inside of an [extern block], the `extern` function must explicitly provide the name of the library in which it is located, otherwise it will use that of the extern block.
 The compiler will automatically add a prefix and an extension to these names, which depend on the OS being compiled to.
 These can be controlled via arguments provided to the compiler.